 How I started learning Cloud for free

-I hardly knew anything about networking, hardware or infrastructure, because my studies mostly focused on development and analysis.
-But after some hesitation, I just thought I had nothing to loose anyway and gave a try to both certifications.
+At first, those topics seemed really difficult to grasp with my background.
+I hardly knew anything about networking, hardware or infrastructure, because my CS studies mostly focused on software development and analysis.
+After some hesitation, I just thought I had nothing to loose anyway and gave a try to both certifications.

 Edit: Nowadays, all Azure training material is still free to use and they regularly offer free vouchers to pass their fundamentals and role-based certifications.